ncatlab/nlab-content/pages/9/8/2/4/4289/content.md

-The __Croatian Black Hole School__ is a school inspired by the traditional Modave school in Belgium takes place on 21--25 June 2010 at [Trpanj](http://hr.wikipedia.org/wiki/Trpanj), on the peninsula Pelje&#353;ac in southern Croatia.
+The __Croatian Black Hole School__ is a school inspired by the traditional Modave school in Belgium&#269; it took place on 21--25 June 2010 at [Trpanj](http://hr.wikipedia.org/wiki/Trpanj), on the peninsula Pelje&#353;ac in southern Croatia.
 The lectures and housing for most people were organized at Pansion Lovi&#353;ka whose personel was very kind and helpful.
 The organizer was [[Jarah Evslin]] and the main topic is the physics of [[black holes]], both theoretical and observational.

 The official web page is [http://antimodave.jimdo.com](http://antimodave.jimdo.com).